Health screenings for men ages 18 to 39

 • You are Black

-If the top number is 130 mm Hg or greater or the bottom number is 80 mm Hg or greater, this is considered stage 1 hypertension.
+If the top number is 130 mm Hg or greater, but lower than 140 mm Hg, or the bottom number is 80 mm Hg or greater, but lower than 90 mm Hg, this is considered stage 1 hypertension.
+Readings above these are considered stage 2 hypertension.
 Schedule an appointment with your provider to learn how you can reduce your blood pressure.
+Record your blood pressure numbers and bring this information to share with your provider.

 Watch for blood pressure screenings in your neighborhood or workplace.
 Ask your provider if you can stop in to have your blood pressure checked.